 Feedback and opinions from mothers

 This particular infant formula enjoys significantly more positive reviews than negative ones.
 Most parents found that the formula helped to ease their baby fairly quickly.
 In other words, fussiness and crying dissipated while digestion improved and stabilized.

 A selected few, on the other hand, did report negative reactions to the formula.
 In one case, the mother pointed to the change in using non-GMO, which is generally preferred by most but she prefers the original Similac Total formula.

 Overall, the brand is well respected by pediatricians and parents in general.
-Which makes it worth trying if you find yourself looking for a breast milk (or another milk-based formula) substitute.
+This makes it worth trying if you find yourself looking for a breast milk (or another milk-based formula) substitute.

 Our Final Verdict

-With no genetically modified ingredients, Similac Total pro comfort formula is as natural as you are going to get in terms of substituting breast feeding.
-Given the huge positive reviews out there, it is worth the test.
+With no genetically modified ingredients, Similac Total pro comfort formula is as natural as you are going to get in terms of substituting breastfeeding.
+Given the hugely positive reviews out there, it is worth the test.
 Always consult with your pediatrician if you are unsure or switching doesn’t help.